camunda-community-hub/camunda-7-to-8-migration-example/README.md

   }
 ```

 Invoking the Spring Bean via JUEL (`#{sampleBean.someMethod(y)}`) requires some extra effort to migrate.
-The diagram converter moves that expression into an header attribute.
-Then you can build an own worker doing those JUEL evaluation in your application.
+The diagram converter moves that expression into a header attribute.
+Then you can build your own worker doing those JUEL evaluation in your application.
 It needs to run in your application anyway, as it needs to be able to access your Spring context.
 This one worker should be able to run all JUEL expressions for you.

 ![Converted Process Model Service Task With Expression](converted-process-2.png)